J. D. Salinger: Postwar years

 After Germany's defeat, Salinger signed up for a six-month period of "Denazification" duty in Germany for the Counterintelligence Corps.
 He lived in Weißenburg and, soon after, married Sylvia Welter.
 He brought her to the United States in April 1946, but the marriage fell apart after eight months and Sylvia returned to Germany.
 In 1972, Salinger's daughter Margaret was with him when he received a letter from Sylvia.
 He looked at the envelope, and, without reading it, tore it apart.
-It was the first time he had heard from her since the breakup, but as Margaret put it, "when he was finished with a person, he was through with them."
+It was the first time he had heard from her since the breakup but, as Margaret put it, "when he was finished with a person, he was through with them."

 In 1946, Whit Burnett agreed to help Salinger publish a collection of his short stories through Story Press's Lippincott Imprint.
 The collection, The Young Folks, was to consist of 20 stories—ten, like the title story and "Slight Rebellion off Madison", already in print and ten previously unpublished.
 Though Burnett implied the book would be published and even negotiated Salinger a $1,000 advance, Lippincott overruled Burnett and rejected the book.
 Salinger blamed Burnett for the book's failure to see print, and the two became estranged.

-By the late 1940s, Salinger had become an avid follower of Zen Buddhism, to the point that he "gave reading lists on the subject to his dates" and arranged a meeting with Buddhist scholar D. T. Suzuki.
+By the late 1940s, Salinger had become an avid follower of Zen Buddhism, to the point that he "gave reading lists on the subject to his dates".